Easy Steps for Redoing a Makeup Vanity

-Because my vanity looks like it maybe sustained some water damage, there entire frame was lose and coming apart.
+Because my vanity looks like it might have sustained some water damage, the entire frame was loose and coming apart.
 Fortunately, it was nothing a few metal brackets couldn’t handle.
 I just screwed them into the bottom where joints were loose to tighten everything up.
 You can see how I do this in the video.

 Most of the time, you won’t have to go to these lengths to fix furniture but I wanted to mention what I did in case your piece needs some extra love!
 If you have different issues with your piece and need some advice on how to repair it, just ask me in the comments below.

 How to Refinish a Wood Vanity Top That’s Cracked

 There was also an area where the top was cracked.
 It was structurally stable but the crack was very noticeable.
 So, I just used some wood filler to fill those areas, applying it so it was a little higher than the surface of my piece.
 I let it dry and sanded it level at the same time I sanded the rest of the piece.
 You can see what I did in the video.